MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <img src="https://imgur.com/KFr5N23.png" width="25%" />

 Aimed at younger readers, this book shares the stories of 7 different children from 7 very different parts of the world, A nice introduction to similarities and difference as seen through the eyes of a child.
-(NC 620L)
+(NC 620L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/This-Is-How-We-Do-It-Matt-Lamothe/9781797218717?ref=grid-view&qid=1665849256702&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1063175273" rel="nofollow">Buy on Orell Füssli</a>